-The lesson was: The insight that ‘most products fail’ proved to be the making of McMath’s career.
+The insight that ‘most products fail’ proved to be the making of McMath’s career.
 The collection itself – now owned and operated by GfK Custom Research North America – is now regularly visited by consumer product manufacturing executives eager to avoid mistakes they or their competitors have made in the past.

 Source: The Guardian, 16 June 2012

 The course of action: To create and distribute an HIV/AIDS awareness quiz via SMS with Text to Change.
 Text to Change relied on all prior lessons learned in the area of ICT use in [...]

 Why failure is an option..

 Contact us for lectures and courses